courtois-neuromod/cneuromod_docs/source/MRI.md

 ### Stimuli presentation

 For the HCP-trt dataset, Eprime scripts provided by the Human Connectome project were adapted for our presentation system, and run using Eprime 2.0.
 For all other tasks, a custom overlay on top of Psychopy was used to present the different tasks and synchronize task with the scanner TTL.
 This software also allowed to trigger the start of the eyetracking system, and onset the stimuli presentation.
-TTL pulses were also recorded in the [ACQKNOWLEDGE software](https://www.biopac.com/wp-content/uploads/AcqKnowledge-Specialized.pdf).
+TTL pulses were also recorded in the [AcqKnowledge software](https://www.biopac.com/product/acqknowledge-software/).
 All task stimuli scripts are available through [github](https://github.com/courtois-neuromod/task_stimuli).

 ## Physiological measures